-Along with the procedure’s exponential growth there has been a corresponding increase in the number and type of SIJ fusion products available to surgeons and patients.
-Despite the proliferation of such products, surgeons indicate that current solutions still do not allow for an optimal combination of (1) fast, thorough decortication of the joint space, (2) powerful, controllable compression, and (3) procedural efficiency throughout.
+Yet surgeons indicate that current, surgical solutions still might benefit from a more optimal combination of (1) fast, thorough decortication of the joint space, (2) powerful controllable compression, and (3) procedural efficiency throughout.

 Available for exclusive licensing or acquisition

 The System’s implants and instruments are rapidly approaching pre-regulatory design freeze, after four internal cadaver labs, two external cadaver labs, and several rounds of 3rd party ASTM testing – including two run-outs in dynamic shear.

 Extensive, iterative system upgrades informed by: (1) cadaveric and bench-top testing, (2) extensive feedback from neurosurgeons and orthopedic surgeons, (3) extensive feedback from industry, via conversations with 20+ potential partners.